wookiehangover/glamor-tachyons/README.md

 }
 ```

 We started using this "page object" pattern to not repeat identical Tachyons `className` strings.
-The pattern helps with readability, especially when navigating another team's project.
-It can consolidate some of the business logic that stateful components often have around `className`.
-It's less cognitive load than our previous approach (webpack + sass + extract text plugin) and doesn't require an extra build step.
+The pattern helps with readability, especially when navigating another team's projects.

 It's less cognitive load than our previous approach (webpack + sass + extract text plugin) and doesn't require an extra build step.
 Plus, it makes overriding styling for a shared component much easier to add.